oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 github: https://github.com/oktadev/okta-python-chatbot-example
 ---

-In today's fast-paced world of technology, developer support is essential to ensure a seamless experience for users navigating intricate platforms and APIs.
-As a Developer Support Intern at Okta, I embarked on a challenging yet rewarding endeavor to create a solution that would streamline accessing and comprehending the Okta Developer Documentation.
-The result of my efforts is a versatile Python chatbot called ✨Oktanaut✨, designed to assist developers in harnessing the power of Okta's Developer Documentation, available at [developer.okta.com](https://developer.okta.com).
+In today's fast-paced world of technology, developers must navigate through detailed API documentation to integrate with software solutions.
+As a Developer Support Intern at Okta, I noticed developers underutilizing [Okta's Developer Documentation] (developer.okta.com).
+To help them benefit from the wealth of information in these docs, I was inspired to build a tool using OpenAI.
+Leveraging ChatGPT, I built ✨Oktanaut✨, a versatile Python chatbot running on Jupyter Notebook that makes access to information on Okta's Developer Documentation simple and straightforward.

 {% img blog/okta-documentation-chatbot/oktadevforumsdk.jpeg alt:"OktaDev Forum and SDK logo" height:"400" %}{: .center-image }
 – Image source: <cite>[Okta Developer GitHub](https://raw.githubusercontent.com/oktadev/.github/main/images/okta-dev-header.png)</cite>

-## Evolution of a Python Chatbot
+## Evolution of Oktanaut, a Python Chatbot
-My journey led me to develop two distinct versions of "Oktanaut," a Python chatbot.
-The first version harnessed the capabilities of the GPT-3.5 API, allowing it to generate responses based on a broad spectrum of user inquiries.
-This version could handle various questions, providing a dynamic interaction experience.

-The second version took a different approach.
-Using [LlamaIndex](https://pypi.org/project/llama-index/), I crafted a custom chatbot exclusively trained on the Okta Developer Documentation.
-While this version's responses were more accurate due to its focused training, it needed to be more comprehensive in handling a diverse range of questions compared to the GPT-3.5-powered counterpart.
+I developed two versions of Oktanaut.
+The first version was a specific approach, offering greater precision rather than general knowledge.
+It built this chatbot using LlamaIndex and trained it on the Okta Developer Documentation.
+While this version generated more accurate responses due to its focused training, it could not handle diverse questions.

-## Precision vs. Versatility
+The second version, a versatile approach, utilized the capabilities of the [OpenAI GPT-3.5 API](https://chat.openai.com/auth/login); it generated responses based on a broader sample of user inquiries.
+This version handled various questions, providing a dynamic, self-learning, and interactive experience.

-The trade-off between precision and versatility became evident when comparing the two versions.
-The GPT-3.5-powered Oktanaut could generate responses to a broader set of questions, but the LLamaIndex-based version excelled in accuracy.
-Both played a crucial role in catering to different user needs.
+The trade-off between precision and versatility was obvious when comparing the two versions.
+The LLamaIndex-based Oktanaut version excelled in accuracy, while the GPT-3.5-powered version generated better responses to a broader set of questions.
+The final chatbot I chose to demo in this blog uses OpenAI API as it has bigger models to run inquiries and is more user-friendly.

-## Meticulous Training for Enhanced Performance on Okta's Developer Documentation
+## Meticulous Training on Okta's Developer Documentation for Enhanced Performance
-For both versions, meticulous training was the cornerstone of success.
-I diligently fed the chatbots with carefully curated sample questions, answers, and information provided by developer support engineers.
-Doing so enabled Oktanaut to connect users seamlessly to human engineers in cases where its responses fell short of expectations.
-Additionally, by storing historical interactions, I transformed Oktanaut into a self-learning entity.
-This self-improvement mechanism allowed the chatbot to utilize context information from past conversations to provide more informed responses.
+For both versions, meticulous training was a necessary building block.
+Doing so allowed for more accurate responses to edge cases and custom-specific questions.
+I collected training data, including curated sample questions, answers, and information provided by Okta's Developer Support Engineers.
+I stored this data in Google Drive to run on [Colab](https://colab.google/).
+Additionally, I transformed the chatbot into a self-learning entity by storing historical interactions, allowing it to learn from its mistakes.
+This self-improvement mechanism allowed the chatbot to utilize context information from past responses within the session to provide more informed responses.

-## Personalizing the Chatbot AI Conversational Experience
+## Personalizing the Conversational Experience with the Python Chatbot AI
-Introducing context information at the beginning of conversations allowed Oktanaut to greet users with an understanding of its name, functionality, and purpose.
-It also added a personal touch and minimized any initial confusion users might have had.
+I programmed the chatbot to greet users with its name, functionality, and purpose.
+Doing so added a personal touch that will help minimize potential confusion users may have when interacting with the chatbot.

-## Building the Chatbot's User Interface
-Python's Panels library proved to be a wise choice for creating the front end of Oktanaut.
-Its seamless integration with Python made the development process smoother.
-The synergy between Oktanaut's Python-based backend and the Panels-powered frontend ensured a cohesive and user-friendly experience.
+I utilized a Python library called [Panel](https://panel.holoviz.org/getting_started/installation.html) on the frontend to achieve a user-friendly interface.
+Building the interface was not simple as 1)Panel library has several bugs and glitches, and 2)considering a frontend built-in Python is uncommon.
+Also, another thing to note, when I considered deployment options, I decided to run Oktanaut on Jupyter Notebook to ensure a simple setup process for everyone.

 ## Demonstrating Oktanaut's AI Chat Potential
 The completed chatbot script can be found [here](https://github.com/oktadev/okta-python-chatbot-example).

+Key terms to note before diving into the Python code:

+- `model`: "gpt-3.5-turbo": Specifies the GPT-3.5 Turbo model used for conversation.
+- `messages`: The list of messages that make up the conversation.
+- `temperature`: A parameter that controls the randomness of the model's responses.
+- `continue_conversation`: This function takes a list of messages as input and continues the conversation with the GPT-3.5 Turbo model.
+It sends the messages to the model and receives a response.
+- `add_prompts_conversation`: This function adds prompts to the conversation and retrieves responses from the chatbot.
+- `client_prompt`: The user asks a question about Okta in this input field.
+- `role`: The user's input adds to the conversation with the role "user."
+- `continue_conversation`: Theis function retrieves the chatbot's response in string format.
+- `assistant`: This role adds The chatbot's response to the conversation.
+- `context list`: This initializes the conversation with a system message that introduces Oktanaut, the chatbot.
+It provides information about the bot's purpose and capabilities.
+- `pn.extension()`: This line initializes the Panel library.
+- `panels list`: This list stores the components displayed in the web interface.
+- `client_prompt input field`: This widget allows users to input their questions or prompts for Oktanaut.
+- `button_conversation`: This submits the user's question, calls the function and queries the API, leading to the conversation with the chatbot.
+- `interactive_conversation function binding`: This binds the add_prompts_conversation function to the button_conversation button, so the function is called when the user clicks the button.
+- `dashboard layout`: This section assembles the dashboard for the chatbot, including the input field, the conversation button, and the chatbot's responses.

 ```py
 def continue_conversation(messages, temperature=0):